DigitalHealthCRC/SDGF/README.md

 - Provide a narrative overview of SynDGFM and who it serves.
 - Step practitioners through the five governance stages with interactive checklists that persist progress locally.
 - Centralise appendices, templates, and background resources that underpin each stage of the framework.
-- Offer a lightweight admin surface for curating content before publishing to the static site.
+- (Future steps) Offer a lightweight admin surface for curating content before publishing to the static site.

 ## Highlights
-- **Persona-driven landing page** that routes data requestors, custodians, and reviewers into the right guidance.
 - **Five-step governance journey** (`app/steps/[1-5]`) with contextual help, appendix links, completion tracking, and export options (print/save/download bundles via `JSZip`).
 - **Resource and appendix library** (`app/resources/(appendices)`) that organises evidence, lawful pathways, and controls referenced throughout the framework.
 - **Template catalogue** (`app/templates`) with ready-to-use documents for risk assessments, approvals, and implementation plans.
 - **About & background** storytelling (`app/about`) to anchor the framework in policy, ethics, and SynD program goals.

+## Chatbot Integration
+The site includes an OpenAI ChatKit-powered AI assistant on all pages.

 ## Architecture & Tech Stack
 - **Next.js 16 App Router** + **React 19** with **TypeScript** for type-safe, server/client component composition.